Egyptian man in custody over 'foiled attack' in France - Journal du Cameroun

 The two Egyptians were arrested just a day before a 29-year-old man was killed and five other people injured in a knife attack by Khamzat Azimov, a 20-year-old man of Chechen origin, in Paris last Saturday night.

-They live in the same northern 18th Arrondissement of Paris as Azimov.
+They live in the same northern area of Paris as Azimov, the 18th arrondissement.
 Parts of the district are packed with low-income high-rises and a mix of French and immigrant communities.

-The Islamic State group later claimed responsibility for the knife attack, releasing a video purporting to show Azimov pledging allegiance to the jihadists.
+The Islamic State group later claimed responsibility for the knife attack, releasing a video purporting to show Azimov — who was shot dead by police — pledging allegiance to the jihadists.

 A friend of Azimov’s, named as Abdul Hakim A., was charged with terrorist conspiracy on Thursday and two women have been detained for questioning.